 We have a time of fellowship with coffee and refreshments after worship every Sunday, and hope that you will join us!

-If you are feeling unwell, have run a fever within the past week, we ask that you stay home and worship online.
+If you are feeling unwell or have run a fever within the past week, we ask that you stay home and worship online.
 If you have had first person exposure to someone with COVID, please follow the CDC guidelines: if you are not fully vaccinated, we ask that you stay home to quarantine after that exposure.

-WHO WE ARE Orange Beach Presbyterian Church is a member of the denomination called the Presbyterian Church (U.S.A.), often called PC(USA).
+Who we are: Orange Beach Presbyterian Church is a member of the denomination called the Presbyterian Church (U.S.A.), often called PC(USA).
 Presbyterians are distinctive in two major ways: they adhere to a pattern of religious thought known as Reformed theology and a form of government that stresses the active, representational leadership of both ministers and church members.

 Presbyterian churches are connectional, meaning they work together with other churches and bodies to do Christ's work in ministry, mission, service, education, and government.
 Churches are clustered in geographical areas called presbyteries and synods.
 OBPC is one of the 21 churches that make up the Presbytery of South Alabama.
 Presbyteries are grouped in larger clusters to form synods.
 We are a part of the Synod of Living Waters.
 Every other year, the denomination holds a General Assembly, where commissioners gather to worship, study, debate, and conduct business.
 Clergy and laity are represented in equal numbers.